dan5py/tauri-next/README.md

 This is a Tauri app template that uses [Next.js](https://nextjs.org/) as frontend framework.

 > [!WARNING]
-> This template uses [Tauri v2](https://beta.tauri.app/) which is still in alpha.
+> This template uses [Tauri v2](https://beta.tauri.app/) which is still in beta.
 It is not recommended to use this template for production apps.

 ## Features